Code-Institute-Submissions/dkeddie-MS2/README.md

 The Javascript API was used for its access to the Google Places library in order to return access to images of the destination.

 * [jQuery, incl UI](https://jquery.com/)
-jQuery is used for javascript DOM manipulation.
+jQuery is used for Javascript DOM manipulation.
 The UI is also library is also for effects to enable smooth transitions for the Tiles.

 * [Git](https://git-scm.com/)